 Less than 15 minutes from the city centre and just a short walk from our City South Campus, lies the Victorian suburb of Harborne – the type of place where you’re never too far from a decent coffee, pint stop and most importantly, some seriously tasty grub.

 Here’s our guide to 10 things you need to do in Harborne

 2) Visit the Old School Yard

-With Boston Tea Party and Prezzo, the Old School Yard is a great place to meet for food, or even improve your own culinary skills at the Harborne Food School.
+With Boston Tea Party and Hengata, the Old School Yard is a great place to meet for food and admire the Victoria architecture.

 3) Shop till you drop